fastest963/rpcinterface/README.md

 ### rpc.addMethod(name, handler) ###
 ### rpc.addMethod(name, options) ###

-Adds a new handler for a method name. `options` should be an object that has `handler` and `params` keys. `handler` is a callback that is called with (parameters, deferred) when a new call is made for this method name.
+Adds a new handler for method `name`. `options` should be an object that has `handler` and `params` keys. `handler` is a callback that is called with (parameters, deferred) when a new call is made for this method name.
 If `params` are not defined then no parameter checking is done.